Connect with others who understand.

 Powered By

-Psoriatic arthritis (PSA), also called psoriatic spondylitis, is a type of inflammatory arthritis.
-PsA occurs in about one-third of people with psoriasis, causing pain and inflammation in joints throughout the body.
-The causes of PsA are not fully understood, but researchers have identified several genetic and environmental risk factors.
+Psoriatic arthritis (PsA), also called psoriatic spondylitis, is a type of inflammatory arthritis.
+It affects about one-third of people with psoriasis.
+It’s different from rheumatoid arthritis, but like that condition, PsA causes joint pain and inflammation throughout the body.
+Although the exact causes of PsA are not fully known, researchers have identified several genetic and environmental risk factors.

 What Causes Psoriatic Arthritis?

-PsA is an autoimmune disease, meaning the body’s immune system mistakenly attacks healthy cells and tissues as if they were viruses or bacteria.
-In PsA, the immune system attacks the ligaments and joints, leading to inflammation and damage.
+PsA is an autoimmune disease, which means the body’s immune system mistakenly attacks healthy cells and tissues as if they were harmful viruses or bacteria.
+In PsA, the immune system targets the ligaments and joints, causing inflammation and damage.

-PsA is part of a family of related autoimmune disorders collectively called spondylitis, or spondyloarthritis.
+PsA is part of a family of related autoimmune disorders called spondylitis or spondyloarthritis.

-The cause of PsA is not understood.
-However, rheumatologists and researchers believe that the onset of PsA can be triggered by a combination of biological and environmental factors.
+The exact cause of psoriatic arthritis is not understood.
+However, rheumatologists (doctors who specialize in bones, muscles, internal organs, and joints) and researchers believe that a combination of biological and environmental factors can trigger the condition.

 Genetic Causes

-Research has identified genetic factors associated with the development of PsA.
-Like other types of spondyloarthritis, PsA has been linked to specific variations on certain inherited genes — such as HLA-B27 — that are involved in the immune system.
-Researchers have identified several such genes.
+Research has identified genetic factors linked with the development of psoriatic arthritis.
+Like other types of spondyloarthritis, PsA has been linked to specific variations on certain inherited genes, such as HLA-B27, which are involved in the immune system.
+Researchers have identified several genes linked to the development of PsA.

 An abnormal immune response is responsible for causing symptoms of all types of inflammatory arthritis.
-They can involve a variety of inflammatory mediators, substances in the body that promote inflammation.
+This can involve a variety of inflammatory mediators (substances in the body that promote inflammation).

-T cells, a type of immune cell, are heavily involved in PsA.
-These cells release proteins called cytokines — chemical messengers that stimulate inflammation.
+T cells, a type of immune cell, play a major role in PsA.
+These cells release proteins called cytokines — chemical messengers that either trigger inflammation or protect you from it.
+In people who are genetically prone to PsA, these cells release more proteins that trigger inflammation.
 This inflammation causes joint swelling, pain, and damage.
-Studies show that higher numbers or activity of these T cells and the cytokines they release are linked to PsA symptoms and severity.
+Studies show that higher numbers or increased activity of T cells and cytokines are linked to PsA symptoms and severity.

 Environmental Causes

-In particular, infection with Streptococcus pyogenes, which causes strep throat, seems to correlate with increased PsA risk.
-Other infections believed to trigger PsA include the sexually transmitted disease chlamydia and bacteria that cause infectious diarrhea, including species of Campylobacter and Yersinia.
+Studies have found that certain infections may contribute to PsA.
+Infection with the bacteria Streptococcus pyogenes, which causes strep throat, seems to correlate with increased PsA risk.
+Other infections believed to trigger PsA include the sexually transmitted disease chlamydia and the bacteria that cause infectious diarrhea, including species of Campylobacter and Yersinia.

-Several viral infections may possibly be linked to PsA development, including HIV and hepatitis C. Viruses believed to cause rheumatoid arthritis may also cause PsA, including parvovirus B19, cytomegalovirus, and Epstein-Barr virus.
+Several viral infections may possibly be linked to PsA, including HIV and hepatitis C. Viruses believed to cause rheumatoid arthritis may also cause PsA, including parvovirus B19, cytomegalovirus, and Epstein-Barr virus.

-People with psoriasis can experience what is known as the Koebner phenomenon.
-This phenomenon causes new skin lesions to appear at the site of skin injuries, including scratches, cuts, and burns.
-Even minor injuries can induce a mild immune response, but in susceptible individuals, this can cause new autoimmune lesions to appear.
+Physical trauma or injuries, like scratches, can also trigger PsA.
+People with psoriasis may experience what is known as the Koebner phenomenon (also called Koebnerization).
+This phenomenon causes new skin lesions to appear at the site of skin injuries like scratches, cuts, or burns.
+In people with PsA, even minor injuries can trigger a mild immune response, which could cause new lesions to appear.

-This Koebnerization effect also appears to affect tissues such as tendons in people with PsA.
+In people with PsA, the Koebner phenomenon also appears to impact tissues such as tendons.
 This may explain how work-related PsA develops.
 Research has found that people who work in jobs that involve repeated heavy lifting (100 pounds per hour or more) and pushing heavy loads (more than 200 pounds per hour) are more likely to develop PsA.

 What Are the Risk Factors for Psoriatic Arthritis?